naykun/guided-diffusion/README.md

 This project is based on Clip-Guided Diffusion by [RiversHaveWings](https://twitter.com/RiversHaveWings)

-It's ultimately meant for image generation via [DALLE-pytorch](https://github.com/lucidrains/DALLE-pytorch/) by replacing the VAE decoder with a diffusion model.
-By itself, the diffusion model can perform text-guided image-to-image translation.
+This diffusion model is ultimately meant for image generation via [DALLE-pytorch](https://github.com/lucidrains/DALLE-pytorch/) by replacing the VAE decoder.
+By itself, it can perform text-guided image-to-image translation.
 In this application the overall structure of the original image is preserved, while the details are re-generated with clip guidance.
 This repository also contains a separate model for clip-guided super-resolution from 64x64 to 256x256

 # Sample generations